Purpose

 How to use

-The Excel IMCONJUGATE function returns the complex conjugate of a complex number.
+The Excel IMCONJUGATE function returns the conjugate of a complex number.
 For example, given the complex number "3+4i" as input, the function returns "3-4i" as output.

 =IMCONJUGATE("3+4i") // returns "3-4i"